 Other Dogs

-Perhaps the best indicator of a dog-friendly neighborhood is the presence of other dogs.
-Check out your desired neighborhood early in the morning (before the 9-5 crowd has left for the day).
-If you see happy dogs taking their humans for a walk, you’ll fit right in with your pup.
 Aside from the number of dogs, take a look at the breeds, along with their overall well-being.
 A neighborhood with a variety of breeds speaks to a general dog-savvy population.
-Happy, healthy dogs with an overall balanced temperament can signal that playdates will be plentiful.
+Happy, healthy dogs with largely balanced temperaments can signal that playdates will be plentiful.

 Yards

-Cookies and Water Bowls
+Treats and Water Bowls

-Transit and Taxis
+Transit and Cabs

 If you typically drive everywhere, you might overlook the role of transit in your search.
 But in an urban area, pet-friendly transportation can mean day trips to nearby beaches, farmer’s markets, breed get-togethers, and more.
 Check with the local transit authority for rules and applicable bylaws.
-Some cities, like New York, allow any dog on the subway that can fit in a bag/carrier (prompting some large-breed owners to become very creative).
+Some cities, like New York City, allow any dog on the subway that can fit in a bag/carrier (prompting some large-breed owners to become very creative).